clebert/pageobject/docs/api-references/selenium-adapter.md

 **Parameters:**

-- [`driver: WebDriver`][selenium-webdriver] An instance of the Selenium WebDriver.
+- [`driver: WebDriver`][selenium-webdriver] An instance of the WebDriver.

 ### Instance Variable `public this.driver`

-The Selenium WebDriver instance associated with this adapter.
+The WebDriver instance associated with this adapter.

 **Type:** [`driver: WebDriver`][selenium-webdriver]